 And every Navy recruiter that saw me said that, besides one.
 Every recruiter said: There’s no way, man.
 You’re 297 pounds and you’re going to lose so much weight so fast.

 I said to myself, “But what if I could?”
 What if… I could pull up this miracle?
 How will I feel at the very end if I can defy all the odds?

 I took that and said: “ What if I could be the 36th?”.
-Versus taking what he said… All the negativity he’s putting on be because he cant imagine himself do what I’m about to do.
+Versus taking what he said… All the negativity he’s putting on me because he can’t imagine himself doing what I’m about to do.

 One of the most famous Navy SEAL’s mottos is, “THE ONLY EASY DAY WAS YESTERDAY.”

 Mental toughness is a lifestyle.
-It’s something that you live every single day of your life by doing things that you hate to do, by being comfortable doing the uncomfortable, by deliberately injecting pain and suffer in your life to gain growth.
+It’s something that you live every single day of your life by doing things that you hate to do, by being comfortable doing the uncomfortable, and by deliberately injecting pain and suffering into your life to gain growth.